adobe-apiplatform/user-sync.py/docs/user-manual/index.md

-This configuration causes User Sync to check if more than 200 user accounts present in Adobe are not found in the enterprise directory (as filtered), and if so the run halts with an error.
+This configuration causes User Sync to check if more than 200 user accounts present in Adobe are not found in the enterprise directory (as filtered), and if so no existing Adobe accounts are updated and an error message is logged.

 ####  Configure logging

-Log entries are written to the console from which the tool was invoked, and optionally to a log file that you specify.
-A new entry with a date-time stamp is written to the log each time the tool runs.
+Log entries are written to the console from which the tool was invoked, and optionally to a log file.
+A new entry with a date-time stamp is written to the log each time User Sync runs.

-The **logging** section under **directory** lets you enable and disable logging to a file, and controls how much information is written to the log.
+The **logging** section lets you enable and disable logging to a file, and controls how much information is written to the log and console output.

 ```YAML
 logging: